abhishekbajpayee/openfv/doc/source/tutorial.rst

     }

 We then add a few more lines of code to our ``main`` function.
-We call the :class:cpp:`multiCamCalibration` constructor using the data that will be passed to the code through the command line flags defined earlier and then run the calibration process.
+We call the :cpp:class:`multiCamCalibration` constructor using the data that will be passed to the code through the command line flags defined earlier and then run the calibration process.
 The fourth argument to the constructor being ``1`` indicates that the easy or dummy mode will